2015 Annual Report

-We welcome everyone, regardless of gender, race, ethnic background, abilities, or income.
+- We embrace diversity, creating a welcome atmosphere for all participants regardless of gender, race, ethnic background, abilities, or income.

-The Saint Paul Urban Tennis Program began in 1991 when a group of Saint Paul tennis enthusiasts had a goal to bring tennis and important life-skills to the underserved urban youth of Saint Paul.
-Here you'll learn how SPUT got its start, and the many generous people and organizations that came together to make it happen.
+SPUT began in 1991 when a group of Saint Paul tennis enthusiasts had a goal to bring tennis and important life skills to the underserved urban youth of Saint Paul.
+Click here to learn more.